k98kurz/tapescript/language_spec.md

 - `OP_SIGN flags` - takes a signing key seed from the stack, signs a message constructed from sigfields not blanked by the flags, and puts that signature onto the stack.
-- `OP_SIGN_QUEUE` - takes a signing key seed and message from the stack, signs the message, and puts the signature onto the stack.
+- `OP_SIGN_STACK` - takes a signing key seed and message from the stack, signs the message, and puts the signature onto the stack.
-- `OP_CHECK_SIG_QUEUE` - takes a verify key, message, and signature from the stack; puts `True` onto the stack if the signature was valid for the vkey and message, otherwise puts `False` onto the stack.
+- `OP_CHECK_SIG_STACK` - takes a verify key, message, and signature from the stack; puts `True` onto the stack if the signature was valid for the vkey and message, otherwise puts `False` onto the stack.
 - `OP_DERIVE_SCALAR` - takes a seed from stack; derives an ed25519 private key